 DHA-EA is Anti-Inflammatory

 This is an analog of anandamide, one of our brain’s bliss producers that is responsible for runner’s high.
-THC is also considered an analogue to anadamide and activates the very same CB receptors, which is why this cannabinoid has proven to have wide-ranging therapeutic benefit.
+Research suggests that THC is also an analogue to anadamide and activates the very same CB receptors, which is why this cannabinoid can have wide-ranging therapeutic benefit.

 Increased dietary intake of DHA results in higher levels of DHA-EA in the brain, small intestine, liver and adipose tissue.

-Multiple studies have highlighted the role of DHA-EA in normal brain functioning as it increases the formation of new synapses and acts as a potent anti-inflammatory agent.
-Additionally, DHA-EA is proven to induce prostate cancer cell death, as well as help with pain relief.
+Multiple studies highlight the role of DHA-EA in normal brain functioning as it increases the formation of new synapses and acts as a potent anti-inflammatory agent.
+Additionally, studies suggest DHA-EA induces prostate cancer cell death, as well as help with pain relief.
 In short, it’s a useful and helpful molecule for the human body.

 EPA-EA has Anti-Cancer Benefits

-EPA can also be modified to EPA-EA, and levels can be increased through diet.
+EPA can also be modified to EPA-EA, and raising levels through diet is possible.
 Benefits of EPA-EA include anti-inflammatory activity and anti-cancer effects.
 And like DHA-EA, its metabolites can activate CB1 and CB2 receptors.